 Congratulations!
 You made a budget and are well on your way to better financial management.
 Creating a budget is one half of the equation.
 The other half is keeping track of your actual expenses every month to make sure that you are staying within the limits for each category.
 Hop on over to my post How to Track Your Monthly Expenses To Save $100s (Or More) Every Year and learn how easy it is to make sure you stay on-budget each month.

-After your budget and expense-tracking methods are in place then you can begin to focus on ways to save money by reducing your expenses.
+After your budget and expense-tracking methods are in place then you can begin to focus on ways to save money by reducing your expenses and, if needed, earning income from home (even if you’re a busy mom).

 Remember to redo your budget anytime you have a change in income or a change to one of your budget categories.
 Perhaps you just a raise – time to redo your budget.
 Or perhaps your energy company raised their rates and your energy bill has gone up – time to redo your budget and make sure that all your categories add up to your total income.